126th Coastal Defence Brigade: 2022 Kherson counteroffensive

-After the beginning of a Ukrainian counteroffensive in Kherson in September 2022, Telegram reports appeared saying the brigade had suffered very heavy losses.
-On October 5, 2022, messages appeared saying that "126 is no more. the remnants of the brigade are attached to our [76 GAAD] operational subordination."

 On October 15, 2022, the Institute for the Study of War wrote in their daily "Russian Offensive Campaign Assessment":

 "A video posted to social media on October 13 shows servicemen of the 126th Coastal Defence Brigade of the Black Sea Fleet in an unspecified location in Kherson Oblast complaining that they have been fighting in the area since the beginning of the war without breaks or troop rotation.
 The servicemen asserted that they are being "crushed" by Ukrainian forces and emphasized that they have one BTR (armored personnel carrier) for 80 people, which is greatly restricting their maneuverability.
 After the video circulated, a Wagner Group–affiliated Telegram channel announced on October 14 that Wagner Group leadership decided to transfer four off-road vehicles to the 126th Coastal Defence Battalion [sic: Brigade] in support of their efforts to hold the frontline in Kherson Oblast.

 Ostriv Velykyi Potomkin

 Since at least November 2022, the 126th brigade has been stationed on Ostriv Velykyi Potomkin, the scene of continued skirmishes, as part of the 2022–2023 Dnieper campaign.
 Since the liberation of Kherson, the island has been re-occupied several times.
 It had initially been liberated by Ukrainian forces on December 7 but was re-occupied by Russian forces on December 9.
 Ukrainian and Russian forces both maintain a presence on the island and have contested the island since January 2, 2023.
 The 126th brigade claimed to have repelled an assault on March 7, while Ukrainian forces claimed to have killed 13 Russians and destroyed 6 armored vehicles and a tank during an air strike on 16 April.
 On August 25, 2023, Ukraine attacked the brigade in Perevalne, Crimea.